Hand-Picked Daily GUN DEALS

 Of course, there are problems with this approach.

-First, you may struggle using your non-dominant hand to shoot.
+First, you may struggle to shoot with your non-dominant hand.
 I’ve known many people who were strongly right or left-handed and thus didn’t feel comfortable using their weak hand to manipulate a handgun.
-That's understandable.
+This is completely understandable.

 The other issue is that most handguns are set up to be shot right-handed only.
 So, shooting left-handed can cause a host of problems, particularly with guns that don’t have ambidextrous or swappable controls.